 Commercial plywood: In India, the term commercial ply is referred to as the ‘MR’ grade ply.
 This ply is the interior grade ply and used for making indoor furniture units.
 When it is said that moisture resistant, it does not mean it is water-resistant.

 There is a huge difference between water and moisture, as you know.
-Waterproof ply are the BWR graded ones which are the boiling water-resistant ones.
+Waterproof ply is the BWR graded ones which are the boiling water-resistant ones.
 So commercial ply can withstand moisture to a certain extent but they are not waterproof.